Elevating E-Commerce Accessibility: Product Display Basics

 We’re going to focus on two different user profiles.
 User A is visiting your website or app and they don’t have a particular product in mind.
 They’re really there in a discovery mindset.
 User B is coming to your site or app with a particular product in mind.
 They’re in a conversion mindset.

-User A: Discovery mindset
+User A: Discovery Mindset

 Let’s start with user A, the discovery mindset user.
 I’m going to start their journey on the product listing page.
 Let’s explore what might make a meaningful difference for a screen reader user.
 What are some of the baseline requirements?
 And what’s something that you could put a little extra thought into to shift a buying experience from good to great?